lohanidamodar/lohanidamodar/README.md

-# Namaste, Damodar Lohani Here! 👋
+# Namaste, Damodar Lohani Here from Nepal! 👋

 I'm a Web and Mobile engineer and Tech Consultant.
 Currently working as a Software Engineer at [Appwrite.io](https://appwrite.io)